 Film - Live-Action

-Later, The Muppets did this again - their attempt to save their theater and their name from the evil oil tycoon, Tex Richman, fails horribly as it turns out they didn't even come close to raising enough money.
+- The Muppets: The Muppets' attempt to save their theater and their name from the evil oil tycoon, Tex Richman, fails horribly as it turns out they didn't even come close to raising enough money.
 Kermit instead declares that it doesn't matter that they failed since they did their best and they'll move forward as a family regardless.
-They exit the theater to people applauding them for their efforts, seemingly averting this trope.
+They exit the theater to people applauding them for their efforts.
 Cue the end credits, when Gonzo accidentally beans Tex Richman in the head with a bowling ball.
-Thanks to the head injury finally giving him the ability to laugh, Richman gives them the theater and the name anyway, thus playing the trope perfectly straight in the end.
+Thanks to the head injury finally giving him the ability to laugh, Richman gives them the theater and the name anyway.

-How to Marry a Millionaire did it first, although the main character Schatze's choice isn't between a rich jerk and a humble sweetheart (they're both very sweet fellows) but between a millionaire decades older than Schatze, for whom she can only bring herself to feel platonic affection, and an (secretly far richer) everyman who is the same age as her and has completely swept her off her feet.
+- How to Marry a Millionaire: Although the main character Schatze's choice isn't between a rich jerk and a humble sweetheart (they're both very sweet fellows) but between a millionaire decades older than Schatze, for whom she can only bring herself to feel platonic affection, and an (secretly far richer) everyman who is the same age as her and has completely swept her off her feet.
 She, too, chooses the latter.
 It's subverted with the love interests of the other two ladies, who they end up loving despite being completely penniless.

-The Shawshank Redemption: A pretty solid example of this is when Red is going for his parole hearing.
+- The Shawshank Redemption: A pretty solid example of this is when Red is going for his parole hearing.
 The first time he is denied when he puts on a good show and talks about how he's been rehabilitated and has served his penance, sounding like a typical inmate and he is summarily rejected.
 When his turn comes back around years later, and after Andy escapes he then talks down to the parole committee, describing them as a bunch of young, college educated suits using made up words to describe washed up old cons and saying he doesn't care whether they approve or deny his parole request, sounding instead like the wizened old man that he was...they set him free.